-We are a group of writers in both the Tri-City and Tri-State regions of NE Tennessee, Virginia and North Carolina.
-Our members reside between the Tri-City areas of Bristol, TN/VA, Johnson City, TN and Kingsport, TN, but we also have members in North Carolina and Virginia communities since our state borders on these Appalachian regions too.
+We are a group of writers in both the Tri-Cities and Tri-State regions of NE Tennessee, Virginia and North Carolina.
+Our members reside between the Tri-Cities areas of Bristol, TN/VA, Johnson City, TN and Kingsport, TN, but we also have members in North Carolina and Virginia communities since our state borders on these Appalachian regions too.

 We are starting an exciting new quarter century of fun activities, workshops, educational opportunities and support for all our members and invite anyone with a desire to explore their writing creativity to join our guild.
 Our members dabble in all kinds of writing: poetry, non-fiction, Appalachian stories, fictional novels including romance, mystery, horror, fantasy and more, plus children's stories and even song writing.

 Our guild has been in existence for over 25 years and has an interesting history of how the name came to be.
-The Lost State refers to the original State of Franklin, TN.
+The Lost State refers to the original, colonial State of Franklin, TN.